 By putting aside a few hours a week, every week, you can build your client list for your business in no time.

 It’s also worth bearing in mind that sometimes a client will go live months, sometimes even a year or so after the initial pitch.
 So consistency and maintaining visibility are key in the long term.

 You will likely find that you adapt and change your approach as you find out what works.
 And as you get more experience with winning clients for your marketing agency, you’ll be able to optimise both your own campaigns and those of your clients.

 There are plenty of companies out there looking for marketing help.
-Knowing where to find these businesses and to make them your clients is something that involves multiple strategies and lots of consistency.
+Knowing where to find these businesses and make them your clients involves multiple strategies and lots of consistency.

 If you’re wondering how to set up a pay per click business, or if it’s worth doing, then be aware that it will take time to build that client list.
 Celebrate the wins, but keep on building every day – even when you have a good client on board.

-Remember to protect your pay per click ads with ClickCease.
+Remember to protect your PPC ads with ClickCease.
 Sign up today for free.